 Legal troubles can knock the wind right out of you.
 Having a lawyer who truly gets it – who sees the person behind the case number – can make all the difference when the chips are down.

-Alyssa’s story, from getting into hot water herself to standing up for others, shows how powerful a fresh start can be.
-Her resolve to stick with the client’s family, even after he was gone, proves that true helping doesn’t stop when the road gets bumpy.
+Ilyssa’s story, from getting into hot water herself to standing up for others, shows how powerful a fresh start can be.
+Her resolve to stick with her client’s family, even after he passed away, proves that true helping doesn’t stop when the road gets bumpy.

 Whether you’re facing a judge, dealing with badge-wearing bullies, or fighting a boss who did you wrong, finding a lawyer who puts your needs first can turn a nightmare into something you can handle.